WiFi-GEN: High-Resolution Indoor Imaging from WiFi Signals Using Generative AI: Problem Formulation and Method

 \subsection{WiFi-GEN}

-Inspired by cross-model image generation \cite{huang2018multimodal,zhu2017toward,10.1145/3581783.3612376}, a novel WiFi-GEN network is proposed for end-to-end WiFi indoor imaging.
-Our proposed model consists of three components: (1) a WiFi signal encoder that maps WiFi signals to latent space; (2) a hierarchical control signal network for WiFi signal feature extraction; and (3) a WiFi generator for final image generation.
-Specifically, the WiFi signal encoder embeds WiFi signals into a square latent space matrix through a learnable fully connected network.
-The control signal network extracts WiFi signal-related features from the latent space and transforms them into 512-dimensional multi-level feature vectors.
-The WiFi generator utilizes features extracted from various levels of the control signal network to influence the final image generation outcome.
-For clarity, the WIFI-GEN architecture is shown in figure \ref{fig:model}.
+Inspired by cross-modal image generation, this work proposes WiFi-GEN, an end-to-end network for WiFi-based indoor imaging.
+The model comprises three modules: (1) a WiFi signal encoder that maps raw signals into a latent space matrix via a learnable fully connected layer; (2) a hierarchical control network that extracts multi-level WiFi features and represents them as 512-dimensional vectors; and (3) a WiFi generator that integrates these features to guide high-quality image synthesis.
+The overall WiFi-GEN architecture is illustrated in Fig. \ref{fig:model}.

-\textbf{WiFi Signal Encoder}.
-The WiFi signal encoder aims to compress WiFi signals into a latent space.
-The information contained in WiFi power measurements is normally redundant for pure imaging task, because the power measurements include all wave phenomenon of incident, scattered and etc. Compressing the WiFi signals from the signal space to a lower dimensional latent space so as to capture the key information of the signals is necessary to achieve end-to-end accurate sensing.

-The WiFi signal encoder is a three-layer fully-connected network.
-We flatten the $19\times20$ signal into a 380-dimensional vector and feed it to the encoder.
-Since each row of the signal matrix represents signals received by one node from others, the flattened vector preserves nodes' ordinal relations.
-The processed input retains information from the raw signals.
-The encoded signal is embedded into a $16\times16$ latent space for further feature extraction needed for image generation.